-When Webster moved into his 18th-century cottage, he knew that he was stepping into a piece of history.
+When Webster, whose "main interests are contemporary music and old jaguar cars," moved into his 18th-century cottage, he was fully prepared to occupy a piece of history.
 However, Debbie and Ken were shocked to find that history seemed to want to talk to them, too.

 "Webster was teaching at a local school and brought home a computer borrowed from the school," explains Poyntz.
 "The messages start out by asking about who Ken and Debbie are — the writer appears to be able to see them — and accuses them of stealing his house," Poyntz adds.

 Webster detailed the events in his book, "The Vertical Plane."
 He transcribed the first message ever received through the computer, a poem that was as beautiful as it was ominous: